🙄

 A tale of learning to hack and secure the world of containers.
 Course Link: https://theoffensivelabs.com/p/hacking-and-securing-kubernetes-clusters

 I love learning new things and with great knowledge comes great responsibility to share the source of the knowledge.
-I recently came across a course called Hacking and Securing kubernetes and it instantly caught my eye as it was one of the few things that was on my long wish list to learn.
+I recently came across a course called and it instantly caught my eye as it was one of the few things that was on my long wish list to learn.

 What's Kubernetes?